Gadag district: Historical sites

-Belavanniki is about 33 km from Gadag.
+Belavanaki is about 33 km from Gadag.
 The village is known for the statue of Veerabhadra which is considered to be best sculpture of its kind in recent times.
 Earlier, the village was part of Belavalanaadu-300 or Belvola-300 therefore from that its name was derived.
 It is also the Birthplace of well known social activist S. R. Hiremath.